 Last but no least, the enhancement of interferon by zinc is well-known and certainly warrants taking zinc on a daily basis for protection and additionally: selenium, thuja and lysine are antiviral.

 All of these factors are important to protect against the toxicity and the susceptibility to infections from the COVID19.
 It is not yet known if the patients who suffered from hypertension were indeed in greater danger of toxicity if they received an angiotensin-converting enzyme.
 It is thought that an ACE inhibitor may open up more binding sites for the COVID virus, which seems to bind to the angiotensin 2 receptor.
 Whether or not a direct Angiotensin 2 receptor inhibitor (ARB) will help is also not yet known.

 Pharmacologically, the drugs that appear to be successful clinically, are Remdesivir, working against the RNA polymerase, and the HIV antiviral Kaletra, a protease inhibitor.
-Recently quinine, hydroxychloroqine plus zithromax have been shown to be effective in reducing the mortality in viral infected patients and helping to reduce the duration of the illness.

 The importance of preventing the oxygen radical storm from cytokines and down-regulate the toxicity is of paramount important, however, the decreasing of the multiple pathways of entry is equally important and therefore a combination of support appears to be necessary to help decrease the mortalities and the toxicities seen with this virus.